jwalker2020/tracker/PROJECT_CONTEXT.md

 - **Enrichment jobs** are stored in PocketBase (`enrichment_jobs`): one record per job, keyed by `jobId`, linked to `recordId` (GPX file) and `userId` (owner).
 - **Progress**: Background runner calls `updateJobProgress()` at a throttled cadence with processed points, total points, phase, and overall percent.
 Clients poll **`GET /api/gpx/enrichment-progress?jobId=...`**; response is restricted to the current user’s job (`userId` must match).
 - **Cancel**: Client calls **`POST /api/gpx/enrichment-cancel`** with `recordId`.
 Server verifies the GPX record is owned by the current user, then marks the job’s status as `cancelled`.
 The running enrichment checks `isCancelled()` periodically and exits cleanly.
-- **Resume**: On Next.js server startup, `instrumentation.ts` finds incomplete jobs (running/resumable) and re-invokes the background runner for each; progress and checkpoint records are used so work can continue.
+- **Resume**: The **enrichment worker** polls for incomplete jobs (running/resumable) and runs `runEnrichmentJob` for each; progress and checkpoint records are used so work can continue.
+The web app does not run or resume enrichment.

 ---